 How much of my R&D costs can I recover?

-Startups could potentially use the credits towards payroll taxes for up to five years, with a maximum of $1.25 million in total credits claimed on their quarterly payroll tax returns.
+Startups could potentially use the credits towards Social Security taxes for up to five years, with a maximum of $1.25 million in total credits claimed on their quarterly payroll tax returns.

 For example, a startup with $500,000 of eligible software engineering expenses, could credit $50,000 or more, while a company with over $2.5 million in eligible expenses in 2016 could have a credit subject to the full $250,000 annual limitation.
-If the credit amount exceeds a company’s social security tax (OASDI tax) liability in any given quarter, the excess will be carried forward to the next calendar quarter.
+If the credit amount exceeds a company’s Social Security tax liability in any given quarter, the excess will be carried forward to the next calendar quarter.

-While the payroll tax offset may be available to new businesses and startup companies for up to five years, any unused R&D credits that are not elected to offset payroll taxes may be carried forward for up to 20 years and used when the business becomes profitable.
+While the Social Security tax offset may be available to new businesses and startup companies for up to five years, any unused Federal R&D credits that are not elected to offset Social Security taxes may be carried forward for up to 20 years and used when the business becomes profitable.

 How do I know if the work I’m doing qualifies for R&D tax credits?